OSC/ood-documentation/source/installation/resource-manager/systemd.rst

 ``ssh_keyfile``
   If you want to provide a non-standard ssh identify file (equivalent to the -i option in SSH).

-.. note:: There are many recipes for managing processes on arbitrary Linux hosts, and we will be exploring others in future development of this adapter.

 Example Cluster Configuration
 ---------------------